Jaffarshah/Jaffar.github.io/README.md

-## Welcome to GitHub Pages
+## Welcome to Jaffar's Page

-You can use the [editor on GitHub](https://github.com/Jaffarshah/Jaffar.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can see my projects and updates at https://github.com/Jaffarshah or https://Jaffar.github.io

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.